krakenrf/krakensdr_doa/README.md

 In this image the code will automatically run on boot.
 Note that it may take 2-3 minutes for the boot process to complete.

-To run this code flash the image file to an 8GB or larger SD Card using Etcher.
+To run this code flash the image file to an SD Card using Etcher.
+The SD Card needs to be at least 8GB and we recommend using a class 10 card or faster.
 For advanced users the login/password details for SSH and terminal are "krakenrf"/"krakensdr"

 ### Choose and Set up Connectivity Option
 In this image there are three ways to connect to the web GUI interface.